Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Lonicera xylosteum

-Lonicera xylosteum (in the picture) is a low growing shrub with fragrant flowers
+Lonicera xylosteum (in the picture) is a low-growing shrub with fragrant flowers

 A few honeysuckle shrubs are flowering dwarf plants with compact growth.
-The ‘Blue Moon’ and ‘Borealis’ honeyberry or blue honeysuckle are cold-hardy deciduous shrubs that grow up to 3 ft.
+The ‘Blue Moon’ and ‘Borealis’ honeyberry, or blue honeysuckle, are cold-hardy deciduous shrubs that grow up to 3 ft.
 (1 m) tall.
 The blue honeysuckle shrub has yellowish-white flowers that develop into edible blue, blueberry-like fruits.

-The honeysuckle species Lonicera xylosteum is a type of compact dwarf honeysuckle that more resembles climbing perennial honeysuckles with their scented flowers.
+The honeysuckle species Lonicera xylosteum is a type of compact dwarf honeysuckle that more closely resembles climbing perennial honeysuckles with their scented flowers.
 Unlike blue honeysuckle, you shouldn’t eat the fruits of regular honeysuckle plants.

 Small Hydrangea Shrubs (Hydrangea macrophylla)